≡ Menu

 And call your Vet!

-If you just wondering what would happen if your dog if he or she did get their paws on some chocolate, well then let us just give you this one last piece of advice.
+But if you are just wondering what would happen if your dog got their paws on some chocolate, let us give you this last piece of advice.

 In this article…

-You many have noticed that we here at IndulgeYourPet tend to be a bit cautious when it comes to discussing the health of an animal.
+You may have noticed that we here at IndulgeYourPet tend to be cautious when discussing an animal’s health.
 It’s probably why our motto is…

 “when in doubt, have a vet check it out!”